While on campusback to top

 Did you know that we can help you configure your mobile device for use at MIT?
-Check out our Mobile Device Ninja for details.
+Check out our Mobile Device Support page for details.

 Get MIT’s free Mobile App, which includes an interactive campus map, shuttle schedule, and people directory.

 And while we're talking about mobile devices and cell phones, you should go ahead right now and sign up for the MIT Alert, and program in the phone number for the Campus Police (617-253-1212).

 Find computer labs (and printers)

 Called Athena Clusters, these groups of computers and printers are located in various locations across campus and available for students.
 Learn more, including where clusters and printers are located on a campus map.

 Create a backup plan for your data